rickfay/z17-randomizer/README.md

 #### Desert Palace + Zaganaga Cracks

 These two cracks are forcibly kept paired vanilla so that Desert Palace does not lose its Boss and dungeon prize.

 For now...

 #### Rosso's House Crack

 - This crack is locked inside Rosso's House, meaning rescuing Rosso is a requirement to access it.
 - If you enter Rosso's House using this crack before rescuing Rosso, it will be empty, and if you leave via the door it will lock behind you.

+### Mirrored Cracks

+Every crack has a vanilla counterpart: the crack it lead to in the vanilla game.

+The "Mirrored" settings randomizes crack destinations such that when random pairings are made, their vanilla counterparts will also be paired.

+#### Example Mirrored Pairings:
+- Your House → Lorule Castle
+  - Vacant House → Hyrule Castle
+- Eastern Ruins Pillar → Graveyard Ledge (Lorule)
+  - Dark Ruins Pillar → Graveyard Ledge (Hyrule)
+- Lost Woods Pillar → Floating Island (Lorule)
+  - Skull Woods Pillar → Floating Island (Hyrule)

+#### Tips for Gathering Information
+- Every crack entered with the Mirrored settings gives info on 4 total cracks:
+  1. Itself
+  2. Its pair
+  3. Its vanilla counterpart
+  4. Its pair's vanilla counterpart
+- You can figure out where **any** crack leads by going into its vanilla counterpart.
+  - Example:
+    - To figure out which crack leads to the Lorule Paradox Right crack (to get the Hookshot chest), you can enter the Paradox Right crack in Hyrule.
+    - If that takes you to e.g. the Hyrule Waterfall crack, then you'll know that it's the _Lorule_ Waterfall crack that will bring you to Lorule Paradox Right.

 ## Hint System

-New with version v0.3.0 is the addition of hints!
+New with version v0.3 is the addition of hints!

-_These are still fairly new, and are being fine-tuned based on player feedback!!_
+_These are still fairly new, and are being fine-tuned based on player feedback!_

 ### About Hint Ghosts